lottpaul/scythe/README.md

     scythe -a adapter_file.fasta --quiet sequences.fastq > trimmed_sequences.fastq

-To output the gzipped-fastq, use the --gzip-output or -g option :
+To output the trimmed fastq file to gzipped-fastq file, use the --gzip-output or -g option :

     scythe -g -a adapter_file.fasta sequences.fastq -o trimmed_sequences.fastq.gz